Relativistic Lee Model and its Resolvent Analysis: Lee model in the Light-front Coordinates

 \subsection{Resolvent Defining a Hamiltonian}

-In order to establish the fact that the formal expression we find actually defines a Hamiltonian, we borrow some ideas from the theory of semi-groups.
+In order to establish the fact that the formal expression actually defines a Hamiltonian, we borrow some ideas from the theory of semi-groups.
 Let us recall the definition of a pseudo-resolvent family, \begin{definition} Let $\Delta$ be a subset of the complex plane.
 A family $J(\lambda)$, $\lambda \in \Delta$, of bounded linear operators on $X$ ($X$ being the Banach Space) satisfying: \bb J(\lambda)-J(\mu) = (\lambda - \mu ) J(\lambda) J(\mu) \ee is called a pseudo-resolvent on $\Delta$ .

-\begin{thm} Let $\Delta$ be an unbounded subset of $\mathbb{C}$ and let $R(E)$ be a pseudo-resolvent on $\Delta$.
-If there is a sequence $E_k \in \Delta$ such that $ |E_k | \rightarrow \infty $ as $ k \rightarrow \infty $ and \bb \lim_{k \rightarrow \infty} E_k R(E_k) x = -x ~ ~ for ~ all ~ x \in X \ee then R(E) is the resolvent of a unique densely defined closed operator H. \end{thm} \end{definition} The resolvent we introduce does indeed satisfy the resolvent identity (as can be explicitly checked, we outline the main steps in the next part when we discuss the model on a manifold, the verification essentially is algebraic).
+\begin{thm} \cite{pazy2012semigroups} Let $\Delta$ be an unbounded subset of $\mathbb{C}$ and let $R(E)$ be a pseudo-resolvent on $\Delta$.
+If there is a sequence $E_k \in \Delta$ such that $ |E_k | \rightarrow \infty $ as $ k \rightarrow \infty $ and \bb \lim_{k \rightarrow \infty} E_k R(E_k) x = -x ~ ~ for ~ all ~ x \in X \ee then R(E) is the resolvent of a unique densely defined closed operator H. \end{thm} \end{definition} The resolvent we introduce does indeed satisfy the resolvent identity (as can be explicitly checked, we outline the main steps in the next part when we discuss the model on a manifold, the verification of which is essentially algebraic).
 We show that there exists an operator $H$, such that the resolvent $R(E)$ is the resolvent family of $H$, where $R(E)=\frac{1}{H-E}$ by means of the above decay conditions.
 Note that our initial (ill-defined) Hamiltonian is operating on $\mathcal{F}_B^{(n+1)}(\mathcal{H})\otimes \chi_\uparrow\oplus\mathcal{F}_B^{(n)}(\mathcal{H})\otimes \chi_\downarrow$.
 Therefore the resolvent is defined over this Hilbert space that we call $\mathcal{H}_{Q}$.
-Below we verify the decay conditions of the above theorem.
+The decay conditions of the above theorem are verified in Appendix \ref{decay-cond}.